The Janissaries: The Ottoman Empire's Elite Infantry and Their Complex Legacy

 From a sociological and political science perspective

 The devşirme system can be viewed as a sophisticated form of social engineering, designed to create a loyal and elite military class.
-This system was a deliberate attempt by the Ottoman Empire to harness human resources and foster a sense of loyalty that transcended ethnic and religious boundaries.
+This system was a deliberate attempt by the Ottoman Empire to harness human resources and build a sense of loyalty that transcended ethnic and religious boundaries.

 The selection process of the devşirme ensured that the most promising young men were recruited, often from Christian families who were seen as less likely to have divided loyalties.
 By removing these children from their original communities and raising them in a uniform environment, the Ottomans sought to create a cohesive group with a shared identity and purpose.
 This strategy was not unlike modern-day efforts to build national unity through education and military service, albeit on a much more selective and controlled scale.